All employees are entitled to written pay statements/slips before or at the time they are paid.

 Strict time-limits apply to both venues.

 Our employment lawyers regularly act for individuals and groups who have not received their correct pay or bonuses, negotiating back payments and where, necessary, taking claims to the tribunal or civil courts.

-If think you are owed wages or other money by your employer and want advice on how to raise an unpaid wage claim, you can telephone our employment team direct on 020 7653 3222 or email us email@example.com.
+If think you are not being paid correctly you can telephone our employment team direct on 020 7653 3222 or email us email@example.com.